IndigoUnited/js-dejavu/README.md

 ###  Classes and instances are locked ###

 By default, constructors and instances are locked.
-This means that no one can monkey match your code.
+This means that no one can monkey patch your code.
 This behaviour can be changed in two ways:

 #### With the $locked flag: